Restarting the Unified Manager virtual machine

 - Sample custom reports

-You can restart the virtual machine from the maintenance console of Unified Manager.
-You must restart after generating a new security certificate or if there is a problem with the virtual machine.
+You can restart the Unified Manager virtual machine (VM) from the maintenance console.
+You should restart the VM after generating a new security certificate, or if there is a problem with the VM.

 What you'll need

-You are logged in to the maintenance console as the maintenance user.
+You should be logged in to the Unified Manager maintenance console as the maintenance user.

-You can also restart the virtual machine from vSphere by using the Restart Guest option.
-See the VMware documentation for more information.
+You can also restart the virtual machine from vSphere by using the VMware Restart Guest option.